jnwltr/swagger-angular-generator/README.md

 1. `model.ts` file reexports all of them together for a simple access
 1. `api` directory stores services devided by controllers containing all API methods

-When updating your code for new backend version, follow these steps:
+When updating your code for new backend version, we recommend you to follow these steps:

 1. `git diff` the changes
 1. run `tsc` for immediate problems